waddie/nrepl.hx/README.md

 This plugin provides the following commands:

 - `:nrepl-connect [host:port]` - Connect to nREPL server.
 Prompts for host if not provided, finally defaults to `localhost:7888`
+- `:nrepl-jack-in` - Start nREPL server for current project and connect automatically (Clojure, Babashka, Leiningen)
-- `:nrepl-disconnect` - Disconnect from the server
+- `:nrepl-disconnect` - Disconnect from the server.
+Prompts to kill server if started via jack-in
 - `:nrepl-load-file` - Load and evaluate a file (default: current buffer)
 - `:nrepl-set-timeout [seconds]` - Set or view evaluation timeout (default: 60 seconds)
 - `:nrepl-set-orientation [vsplit|hsplit]` - Set or view REPL buffer split orientation (default: vsplit)